-The cultural heritage museum is also situated here and Donacion Botero houses painting collections as you continue down to gold museum where you will find a collection of historical artifacts and gold artwork.
-The Colonial Art Museum was build during the administration of Eduardo Santos and the museum contains Viceroy-ship artifact, cultural treasures and silver plates.
+The cultural heritage museum is also situated here and Donation Botero houses painting collections as you continue down to gold museum where you will find a collection of historical artifacts and gold artwork.
+The Colonial Art Museum was build during the administration of Eduardo Santos and the museum contains Viceroy-ship artifact, cultural treasures, and silver plates.

 San Diego is a famous tourism district of Bogota where you can enjoy a panoramic, beautiful view of Bogota city.
 The tallest building in Bogota, Torre Colpata, is found in this district.
 The Colombia National museum or Museo Nacional was started in 1823 and the fortress structure has been built with brick and stone.
 During your visit, you can have a downtown tour of Bogota city during the day and to be honest, no visitor skips Downtown where there are affordable dining and lodging options.
 As such backpackers and budget tourists can have a great time in Downtown which is also closely located to famous attractions in the city.

 Festivals and performances in Bogota are very common and visitors can enjoy different types of performers, magic shows, live music, etc. you can buy crafts as you socialize with the large crowds.
 Iberoamerican Theater Festival is ideally the biggest world theater festival which you must check out.
 Soccer game is a vital aspect of Bogota’s life especially at the El Campin Stadium.
 Hiking is an enjoyable activity also.
 You can buy a wide range of local products like the inexpensive handicrafts as well as jewelry, coffee-based items, leather wallets, shoes and handbags, and dresses as well.
 Major shopping malls are such as the Santa Fe, Unicentro, Gran Estacion, La Zona T, and other highly affordable and beautiful looking shopping malls stocked with all sorts of goods.